 If you’ve been hurt in a car accident in Ontario, you may be receiving Statutory Accident Benefits (“SABS”).
-These are benefits that help you pay for things like treatment, lost income, and support while you recover.
+These benefits are part of Ontario’s no-fault auto insurance system and are designed to provide financial and medical support while you recover from accident-related injuries.
+They may include income replacement, medical and rehabilitation expenses, attendant care, and other essential support depending on your situation and insurance coverage.
 You can receive these benefits even if you are at fault for the accident.
+This applies because SABS is available regardless of who caused the collision, focusing instead on injury and recovery needs.

 At some point, you might be asked by the insurer if you’d like to settle your claim.
 This means you agree to take a lump sum of money now instead of continuing to get benefits in the future.